 Creative Director, Birch Studio; Co-Founder, EarthWork Collective

 David Robinson is the Founder and Creative Director of Birch Studio.
-Decades of experience providing creative and technical solutions.
-Known for simplifying the complex.
-Process-oriented for consistency and scalability.
-People-oriented in relationships and problem solving.
-Building and supporting brands in the clean energy and real estate sectors.
+David has decades of experience providing creative and technical solutions to organizations.
+David excels in building relationships and problem solving.
+In recent years he has supported brands in the clean energy and real estate sectors.

-David developed the Flux Report, a one-pager that presents data for various clean energy technologies and presents them in a visually-engaging format.
-The Flux Report was adopted by a dozen Clean Cities Coalitions for co-branding and distribution.
+David developed the Flux Report, a document that presents data for various clean energy technologies and presents them in a visually-engaging format.
+The Flux Report was adopted by a dozen Clean Cities Coalitions for distribution.

-He earned a BS in Architecture from the University of Maryland, has advanced knowledge of Adobe InDesign, Illustrator, Photoshop, Dreamweaver and is proficient in HTML, CSS and PHP and WordPress development.
+He earned a BS in Architecture from the University of Maryland and has advanced knowledge of Adobe InDesign, Illustrator, Photoshop, Dreamweaver and is proficient in HTML, CSS, PHP and WordPress development.

-Retired Energy Program Coordinator, Virginia Department of Energy
+Retired Energy Program Manager, Virginia Department of Energy

 A native of Petersburg, Virginia, Jones graduated with a bachelor degree in Economics from Southern Methodist University and was subsequently awarded a Master of Urban Planning by the University of Virginia and an MBA from the College of William and Mary.

-On December 16, 2021, Virginia Clean Cities recognized Robin Jones with Virginia Energy Public Service Award to honor her decades of commitment to advancing clean transportation in the Commonwealth.
-Now retired from state service, Robin resides in Richmond and is active in public service on a volunteer basis.
+On December 16, 2021, VCC recognized Robin with the Virginia Energy Public Service Award to honor her decades of commitment to advancing clean transportation in the Commonwealth.
+Robin resides in Richmond and is active in public service on a volunteer basis.

 Ben Delp